sqsung/blog/posts/Just_Thoughts/2023_memoir.md

 ---
 title: "2023 Memoir: The Transition to a Developer From Scratch"
-date: 2023-12-05
+date: 2023-12-13
-description: "A Junior Frontend Engineer's memoir about first learning to code to getting his first developer job."
+description: "A junior frontend developer's memoir about transitioning from a young startup owner to a developer"
-tags: ["Memoir", "Essay"]
+tags: ["2023", "Memoir", "Frontend Developer"]
 ---

 > In 2022, I was an entrepreneur with a business degree.
 In 2023, a software engineer.